openaps/openomni/README.md

 * [Find out more about the NightScout community here.](https://github.com/nightscout)
 * [Find out more about the OpenAPS open source DIY artificial pancreas project here.](https://openaps.org)
 * Thanks for supporting this effort!!

+#### Rules for Contributing to this Repository

+* All code updates require the use of Pull Requests
+* Documentation updates can be made directly on master

 ***
 https://files.slack.com/files-pri/T0B2X082E-F0D390KTP/download/pod_datacap_23oct2015.odt